moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/E0-report.md

 ## Verdict on H1 (toy-level)

-- **straight**: at the sparsest level (n_gal=2500) the lift wins completeness on 48/50 held-out seeds, mean Δ = +0.070 (Wilcoxon signed-rank p = 5.9e-14); at the densest level Δ = -0.024 (p = 3.6e-15).
+- **straight**: at the sparsest level (n_gal=1200) the lift wins completeness on 27/50 held-out seeds, mean Δ = +0.003 (Wilcoxon signed-rank p = 0.47); at the densest level Δ = -0.057 (p = 1.8e-15).
-- **curved**: at the sparsest level (n_gal=2500) the lift wins completeness on 49/50 held-out seeds, mean Δ = +0.069 (Wilcoxon signed-rank p = 1.2e-14); at the densest level Δ = -0.025 (p = 1.8e-15).
+- **curved**: at the sparsest level (n_gal=1200) the lift wins completeness on 30/50 held-out seeds, mean Δ = +0.004 (Wilcoxon signed-rank p = 0.36); at the densest level Δ = -0.066 (p = 1.8e-15).

-**Supported (partially):** the orientation lift consistently improves spine completeness in the sparse-sampling regime (the survey-realistic one), at a small purity cost and matched skeleton length; the Hessian baseline is marginally but significantly better when sampling is dense — a crossover, not a uniform win.
-At n=50 seeds the junction sub-claim resolves the same way: junction F1 significantly favours the lift at the sparsest level and the Hessian at dense levels (see the paired-difference tables). **Not supported:** the hypoelliptic-diffusion component — calibration rejected it (diff_iter=0 won) on BOTH straight and curved filaments, so all observed gains come from the elongated oriented filters alone.
+**Not supported (CORRECTED result).** An earlier version of this report claimed a sparse-regime lift win (+0.07 completeness at n_gal=2500).
+That was an evaluation artifact: the original extractor targeted mask volume, and realized skeleton lengths differed systematically between methods (lift ~19% longer at sparse levels) — longer skeletons buy completeness mechanically.
+With skeleton length enforced (iterative correction to the target), the Hessian matches or beats the lift at every sampling level on both variants; the lift's best case is a statistical tie at the ultra-sparse level (n_gal=1200, p≈0.4).
+Junction F1 favours the Hessian at essentially all levels.
+The diffusion component remains rejected by calibration (weak diffusion shows a small positive only at n_gal=1200 in the E0b sweep, +0.01).
+Detection of the artifact: an instrument change made for E1 (connected-web extraction) retroactively changed E0 parent scores; the n_est fields in the archived E0 results confirmed the length mismatch.

 ## Open questions / next tests